teehere/teehere/README.md

 [🔗 View Repository](https://github.com/teehere/Food_Stalls_Tracking_and_Review_System)

 ## ⚡Fun Facts
 - I debugged for an hour once.
 The problem?
-I wrote `=` instead of `==`. 💀
+I wrote `=` instead of `==`, when I first learning programming language. 💀
-- I talk to my data sometimes.
+- I used to talk to my data sometimes.
 "Why are you null?
-WHERE IS YOUR VALUE?!" 😅
+WHERE IS YOUR VALUE?!"
+Still do, actually. 😅

 ## 🌐 Let's Connect
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0A66C2?logo=linkedin&logoColor=white)](https://www.linkedin.com/in/tee-le-xuan-a16187318/?skipRedirect=true)